 The main challenges facing HR and communication professionals therefore concern the involvement of both casual workers and managers in the information space, the need for high-quality cross-channel content, the ability to ask and listen – and the technological capacity to do so.
 Numerous experiences from the conference have shown that a large company often creates an inclusive communication solution or project from scratch on its own, in order to only then discover whether a completed project is a success.

-However, more and more companies are choosing service providers to manage an environment that enables them to engage and interact with their employees: the conference was attended by, among others, Oak, which offers modern intranet solutions, Culture Amp, that focuses on a specific feedback area, OurPeople, which focuses only on frontline employees, and GuavaHR, which is used across companies and is a tool for many Scandinavian companies.
+However, more and more companies are choosing service providers to manage an environment that enables them to engage and interact with their employees: the conference was attended by, among others, Oak, which offers modern intranet solutions, Culture Amp, that focuses on a specific feedback area, OurPeople, which focuses exclusively on frontline employees, and internal communication tool GuavaHR, which is used across companies and is a tool for many Scandinavian companies.

 Employees are interested in the progress of the company